george-staniland/george-staniland/README.md

 I'm a full stack web developer with background in photography and design.

 #### 🔭I’m currently working on ... ####
-[This drawing app](https://github.com/george-staniland/Colouring-Book) - a digital colouring book using SVG animations, CSS Colours and React <br/>
+[This drawing app](https://github.com/george-staniland/Colouring-Book) - a digital colouring book using in-line SVG images, React, and playful CSS colours <br/>
 [This web app](https://github.com/george-staniland/Cheeky-Road-Trip) - for making roadtrips better

  #### 🌱 I’m currently learning ...  ####